Satellite Solar Panels

 In the past, for every single satellite, solar arrays were designed and built to custom.
 With many new commercial actors in space launching large and small satellites, there is a paradigm shift in how we build solar arrays.
 In a growing and competitive market, customers demand reliable and affordable space products; this, in combination with technical advances (i.e. consumer electronics and other systems being adapted for space use) creates a demand for "Commercial Off-The-Shelf" (COTS) space products.

-The Sparkwing team sought to find an alternative to custom built solar arrays.
-We investigated some smallsats platforms and launchers (e.g. ESPA class and PSLV/Vega rideshare) and derived common satellite volumes therefrom.
-Subsequently, we deduced standardized dimensions for solar arrays, determined common bus voltages and the optimal PVA lay-out for the standardized solar panel dimensions.
+In 2018, the Sparkwing team decided to take on the challenge to create an off-the-shelf solar array for smallsats.
+By looking at common smallsat platforms and launchers (e.g. ESPA class and PSLV/Vega rideshare) and derived common satellite volumes therefrom.
+We were able to deduce standardized dimensions for solar arrays, determined common bus voltages and the optimal PVA lay-out for the standardized solar panel dimensions.
 As a result, we have made it happen… COTS solar arrays for satellites!

-Apart from the value of high quality in an affordable price, Sparkwing comes with the following additional benefits:
+Apart from the value of getting a ready-to-launch product for an affordable price, Sparkwing comes with the following additional benefits:

 Short lead time:

-Our Solar Array catalogue consists of standardized building blocks.
-This allows production of your panel in short time frames, i.e. 6-9 months.
+The Sparkwing solar array range consist of standardized building blocks.
+This allows production of your panels in short time frames, i.e. 6-9 months, to achieve your program's milestones.

-Wondering if Sparkwing can power your next mission?
-Please find our product sheet here!Download the product sheet
+Wondering if Sparkwing can power your mission?
+Check our product sheet!Download the product sheet